 While you probably don’t want to meet a jellyfish while swimming in the ocean, they really are some pretty amazing creatures!

 When we think of summer, we think of the beach and jellyfish.
-This jellyfish paper plate craft is a fun activity to do with the kids this summer.
+Our fun jellyfish paper plate craft is a great activity to do with the kids this summer.

-It’s another one of our easy ocean crafts for kids that’s ideal for making with preschoolers, kindergarten, and elementary children.
+This adorable paper plate jellyfish craft is another one of our fun jellyfish activities!
+They’re ideal for making with preschoolers, kindergarten, and elementary children.

 Be sure to download the free printable template and watch our quick video tutorial to see how to make this cute craft!